-- PD-L1 levels: In the KEYNOTE-006 study, subgroups performed well, except for a small subgroup that had PD-L1 non-expressing tumours.
+- PD-L1 levels: In the KEYNOTE-006 study, subgroups performed well, except for a small subgroup that had negative PD-L1 levels.
 However, the small number of people in that group make the data hard to interpret.
-Researchers continue to evaluate the role of PD-L1 levels and response, but for now, testing of PD-L1 levels is not required for checkpoint inhibitor therapy - Prior therapy: In an additional pembrolizumab study (KEYNOTE-001), the overall response was higher in the subgroup of patients without prior treatment (called treatment-naïve patients) than in the overall group of patients.
-This result is expected, given that disease that progresses through previous treatment is generally more difficult to control with subsequent lines of therapy.
+Researchers continue to evaluate the role of PD-L1 levels and response.
+But for now, testing of PD-L1 levels is not required for checkpoint inhibitor therapy - Prior therapy: In an additional pembrolizumab study (KEYNOTE-001), the overall response was higher in the subgroup of patients without prior treatment (called treatment-naïve patients) than in the overall group of patients.
+This result is expected, given that disease that progresses through treatment is generally more difficult to treat.